Clover Stadium – New York Boulders

 Neighborhood 1

-There is no neighborhood to speak of around Palisades Credit Union Park.
-There are no bars, restaurants, or hotels within walking distance of the park.
+There is really no neighborhood to speak of around Clover Stadium.
+There are no bars, restaurants or hotels within walking distance of the park.
 Fans looking for attractions will have to drive a few miles to find these amenities.
 Visitors to the area may want to check out the village of Sleepy Hollow, just on the other side of the Hudson River, or West Point, located about a half hour’s drive north of Ramapo.

 Fans 4

 As you might expect in a ballpark with so many activities geared towards the younger fan, a Boulders game is filled with families and younger fans.
 It gives the ballpark a great buzz throughout the game.
-In addition, you’ll be sure to find a good amount of die-hard fans around Palisades Credit Union Park, along with some casual fans enjoying a night out at the ballpark.
+In addition, you’ll be sure to find a good number of die-hard fans around Clover Stadium, along with some casual fans enjoying a night out at the ballpark.

 Access 4

 Clover Stadium is easy to get to, located right off the Palisades Parkway in southern New York near the New Jersey border.
-Interstate 287 is only 7 miles away, with the Mario Cuomo Bridge only 13 miles away from the ballpark.
-Driving is the primary method for getting to a Boulders game, but there are bike racks by the entrance to the park if you pedal to the park.
+Interstate 287 is only 7 miles away, with the Mario Cuomo Bridge only 12 miles away from the ballpark.
+Driving is the primary method for getting to a Boulders game, but there are bike racks by the entrance to the park if you take two-wheeled transportation.

-The ballpark, built in 2011, was built to current ADA requirements and is easy to get around.
-The ticket offices are located right next to the main entrance, which leads into a roomy, open plaza after a perfunctory security check.
+The ballpark was built to current ADA requirements and is easy to move around.
+The main entrance leads into a roomy, open plaza.
 On weekend games it’s common to see a band playing here before the game.
 The concourse wraps around the entire park, with the field visible from all spots.
 Even when there is a larger crowd in attendance the wide concourse is easy to navigate.

-Do yourself a favor when visiting here and take a walk around and explore the various features and seating areas.
-The signature spot would have to be the Bridge Bar in left field, where fans can take in the action from field level while enjoying some cold beverages.
-Fans not wishing to head down to field level can stay up on the bridge, which features some attractive stonework.
-The outfield features several different seating areas, along with a mini-golf course, a train that circles the ballpark throughout the game, and a giant play area for younger fans.
+Do yourself a favor when visiting Clover Stadium and take a walk around and explore the various features and seating areas.
+The signature spot is the Bridge Bar in left field, where fans can take in the action from field level while enjoying some cold beverages from the dedicated bar.
+Fans not wishing to head down to field level can stay up on the bridge, which features some attractive stonework meant to evoke the overpasses on the nearby Palisades Parkway.

 In addition, the team charges $5 for the privilege of parking in the lot next to the ballpark.
 Don’t like to pay for parking?
 Too bad!
 There’s nowhere else to park here.
-Concessions are priced comparably to other ballparks in the area.
+Some concessions are priced a bit on the high side for this level of baseball.

 Extras 5